30 Dec Malta Underground 2017 – A Year in Review

 A bubbling live music scene

-Malta may not appear to be the most musical of nations, but do not be deceived – scratch a little under the surface to find a homegrown live music scene.
+Malta may not appear to be the most musical of nations.
+However do not be deceived – scratch a little under the surface to find a homegrown live music scene.
 This is apparent for those who attended two big titles of Malta’s summer festival circuit, namely Earth Garden and The Bubble festivals.

 Malta is home to more freestyle elements than you think.
 BLANK’s Notte Bianca event held a small hip-hop stage in Fort St. Elmos where local talent threw down their hardest lines.
 Digby and Kapitlu Tlettax were more than present representing Malta’s hip-hop scene.
 Freestyling aside, Digby dropped his EP 300Mics on iTunes in October with his heartfelt music video “Forever” dedicated to his brother.
 It is also available on Spotify.

-We also witnessed the random appearance of a recently expatriated Baltimore freestyler called AJ Cashland at The Bubble festival – an unlikely venue for freestyle rapping.
-During his first few days on the island, he blew us away with an impromptu rap over acoustic and drum elements like nobody had seen before.
+We also witnessed the random appearance of a recently expatriated Baltimore freestyler called AJ Cashland at The Bubble festival.
+An unlikely venue for freestyle rapping, but during his first few days on the island, he blew us away.
+Count on impromptu rap over acoustic and drum elements.

 Techno on techno